Azure/autorest/Documentation/cli.md

   **-OutputFileName** If set, will cause generated code to be output to a single file.
 Not supported by all code generators.

   **-Verbose** If set, will output verbose diagnostic messages.

+  **-CodeGenSettings** Optionally specifies a JSON file that contains code generation settings equivalent to the swagger document containing the same content in the [x-ms-code-generation-settings] extension.
+Aliases: -cgs
 ##Code Generators
   **Ruby** Generic Ruby code generator.